Fraser999/Add-Remote/README.md

 `add-remote` will display all forks which aren't currently copied locally, then ask you to choose one and to provide an alias for it.

-It will offer a default selection (i.e. just hit <enter> to select it) if it can.
+It will offer a default selection (i.e. just hit <kbd>return</kbd> to select it) if it can.
 The default will be chosen as follows:

 * if there's only one fork available, it will be selected, or else
 * the main fork/source owner if not already added locally, or else